West London Extension Specialists

 Two reasons.
 First, the builder quotes off architect drawings without a structural survey, so the foundations come back twice the spec they costed.
 Second, they price on “labour and materials” instead of a fixed contract, so every variation becomes a £2,000 add-on.
 Both turn an £80k build into a £110k build.

-At Signature Build Properties, we do house extension London projects differently.
-We send a structural engineer with the architect on day one.
+At Signature Build Properties, we do it differently.
+Our in-house architect and a structural engineer assess the property on day one.
 We cost the build from a full spec, not a sketch.
 The fixed contract price is locked in writing before any work begins, so the final invoice matches the quote.

-We work out of Hayes in West London, so our house extension London work covers the borough's mix of Victorian terraces, Edwardian semis, 1930s stock and conservation area properties.
-Each property type has its own structural and planning quirks.
-We've extended all of them.
-View recent extension projects.
+We work out of Hayes in West London, so our projects cover the area’s mix of Victorian terraces, Edwardian semis, 1930s stock and conservation area properties.
+Each property type has its own structural and planning quirks, and we’ve extended all of them.
+View recent projects.

-House extension London project showing completed double storey extension with garden views built by Signature Build Properties in West London
+House extension in London with garden-facing glazing, built by Signature Build Properties in West London

 What We Build

-The four extension types below cover 95% of West London house extension London projects.
-The right one for your property depends on plot shape, ceiling heights, party wall position and what you want to do with the space.
+These four types cover about 95% of West London extension projects.
+The right one for your home depends on plot shape, ceiling heights, party wall position and what you want to do with the space.
 Want a rough cost first?
-Try our free extension cost calculator.
+Try our free cost calculators.

 Single Storey